themaplelab/swan/README.md

 ```
 java -jar annotation.jar swan-dir/
 ```
-This is meant for automatic regression testing.
+This is intended for automatic regression testing.
 You can take a look inside `tests/` to get a good idea of how annotation testing works.

 ### IDE